|

 machinery.

-Parker center draft lamps were
+Parker lamps were

 manufactured from approximately 1870 until approximately 1931, but